 The purpose of this study is to see: 1.
 If using these two drugs (carfilzomib and belatacept) together is safe 2.
 If the use of these two study drugs in addition to the usual immunosuppression for kidney transplant patients can improve your transplanted kidney function by lowering the antibodies you have against your transplanted kidney 3.
 If the study drugs effect the immune cells that were responding to your donor kidney.
 And, whether blood or urine tests can measure signs of inflammation and kidney cell injury 4.
-If using new computer techniques can help describe important changes seen on biopsy in your donated kidneys The primary objective is to assess the efficacy of carfilzomib and belatacept therapy when added to current treatment with steroids and maintenance immunosuppression, compared to conventional treatment alone, to improve the clinical outcome of renal transplant patients with active and chronic - active ABMR occurring more than 6 months after renal transplantation or less than 6 months post-transplant with persistent refractory Antibody-Mediated Rejection (ABMR)
+If using new computer techniques can help describe important changes seen on biopsy in your donated kidneys The primary objective is to assess the efficacy of carfilzomib and belatacept therapy when added to current treatment with steroids and maintenance immunosuppression, compared to conventional treatment alone, to improve the clinical outcome in renal transplant patients with donor-specific antibody (DSA) and associated graft injury occurring more than 6 months after renal transplantation or less than 6 months post-transplant.

 Study Type